librenms/librenms/doc/Extensions/Distributed-Poller.md

 As our goal was more to catch alerts and monitor overall trends we went with a 10 minute polling cycle.
 Polling the above would take roughly 8 minutes and 120GHz worth of CPU across all VMs.
 CPUs were older Xeons (E5).
+In order to help with your efforts in scaling, I included in the diagram below the resources allocated to each VM as well as the utilization durring a polling cycle.

 ## Architecture